Efficient discretisation of stochastic differential equations: Central limit theorem for the error process

-in probability as $n \to \infty$ by a simple application of the Lenglart inequality (see e.g.\ Lemma~A.2 in Fukasawa~\cite{F}).
+then we have } in probability as $n \to \infty$ by a simple application of the Lenglart inequality (see e.g.\ Lemma~A.2 in Fukasawa~\cite{F}).
 The computational effort is therefore controlled by the process $G$.
-We want to consider here schemes $\{\pi^n\}$ which satisfy (\ref{G}) and (\ref{sumsq}) together with a mild symmetry requirement:
+We want to consider here schemes $\{\pi^n\}$ which satisfy (\ref{sumsq}) together with a mild symmetry requirement:

 for each $n$, $m$ and $1 \leq i,j\leq d$ with $i \neq j$, and further